huwlloyd-mmu/intro-to-c-/week3practical.md

 	}
 ```

 That's it!
-Test the functionality, and if it works, add some other characters with different textures and different methods.
+Test the functionality, and if it works, add some other characters with different textures and different messages.